LukasK13/ESBO-ETC/docs/source/configuration/sensor.rst

 Heterodyne
 ----------
-The heterodyne sensor type allows to model a generic heterodyne radio receiver which uses an local oscillator and an mixer to create spectral images.
+The heterodyne sensor type allows to model a generic DSB heterodyne radio receiver which uses an local oscillator and an mixer to create spectral images.
 The heterodyne-component contains several parameters which are explained in the following.
 All parameters are defined according to the `Guide to GREAT <https://www.sofia.usra.edu/science/proposing-and-observing/observers-handbook-cycle-9/6-great/61-specifications#PerformanceGREAT>`_.

 .. code-block:: xml
     :linenos: